Heart: Ischemic heart disease

 Narrowings of the coronary arteries (ischemic heart disease) are treated to relieve symptoms of chest pain caused by a partially narrowed artery (angina pectoris), to minimise heart muscle damage when an artery is completely occluded (myocardial infarction), or to prevent a myocardial infarction from occurring.
 Medications to improve angina symptoms include nitroglycerin, beta blockers, and calcium channel blockers, while preventative treatments include antiplatelets such as aspirin and statins, lifestyle measures such as stopping smoking and weight loss, and treatment of risk factors such as high blood pressure and diabetes.

 In addition to using medications, narrowed heart arteries can be treated by expanding the narrowings or redirecting the flow of blood to bypass an obstruction.
 This may be performed using a percutaneous coronary intervention, during which narrowings can be expanded by passing small balloon-tipped wires into the coronary arteries, inflating the balloon to expand the narrowing, and sometimes leaving behind a metal scaffold known as a stent to keep the artery open.

 If the narrowings in coronary arteries are unsuitable for treatment with a percutaneous coronary intervention, open surgery may be required.
 A coronary artery bypass graft can be performed, whereby a blood vessel from another part of the body (the saphenous vein, radial artery, or internal mammary artery) is used to redirect blood from a point before the narrowing (typically the aorta) to a point beyond the obstruction.

 Valvular heart disease

 Diseased heart valves that have become abnormally narrow or abnormally leaky may require surgery.
 This is traditionally performed as an open surgical procedure to replace the damaged heart valve with a tissue or metallic prosthetic valve.
 In some circumstances, the tricuspid or mitral valves can be repaired surgically, avoiding the need for a valve replacement.
 Heart valves can also be treated percutaneously, using techniques that share many similarities with percutaneous coronary intervention.
-Transcatheter aortic valve replacement is increasingly used for patients consider very high risk for open valve replacement.
+Transcatheter aortic valve replacement is increasingly used for patients considered to be at very high risk for open valve replacement.